 Charlene is AV® Peer Review Rated by Martindale-Hubbell.* She has been recognized by The Best Lawyers in America© since 2013 in the area of bankruptcy and creditor debtor rights/insolvency and reorganization law and the area of bankruptcy litigation.
 Charlene has also been recognized as a leading lawyer in bankruptcy and restructuring by Chambers USA each year from 2009 through 2016 and Lawdragon 3000 each year from 2009 through 2013, and designated a Delaware Super Lawyer in the areas of bankruptcy and creditor/debtor rights in the Philadelphia magazine from 2007 through 2010.

-Charlene serves as a member of the Special Masters Panel, appointed by the United States District Court in Delaware.
+Charlene served as a member of the Special Masters Panel, appointed by the United States District Court in Delaware from 2012 – 2016.
 In 2014, Charlene worked with the Federal Probation Office in Delaware and Widener University Delaware Law School to establish a Federal Re-entry Legal Assistance Program.
 She currently volunteers her services as its legal supervisor.

 Charlene authored a chapter related to appellate practice in Federal Practice Guide—Federal Appellate Procedure Third Circuit (Lawyers Cooperative Publishing, 1997).